This topic describes how to deploy an OceanBase cluster in an x86-based CentOS Linux 7.9 system through the GUI of OceanBase Deployer (obd).

 [admin@test001 ~]$ obd cluster destroy myoceanbase

-Deploy a component of the desired version
+Deploy a specific component

 [admin@test001 rpm]$ obd mirror clone *.rpmView the list of installation packages in the local image repository.